Healthdirect Free Australian health advice you can count on.

 • tooth sensitivity (for example, to hot or cold food or drinks)

-• brown, black or white stains on the tooth surface
+• brown, black or white stains on your tooth surface

 • pain on biting

-You are more likely to have tooth decay if:
+You are more likely to have tooth decay if you:

-Because you can have tooth decay without any symptoms, you should visit your dentist regularly since they will check for tooth decay.
+Early tooth decay has no symptoms, so you should visit your dental practitioner regularly.
+Your dental practitioner will check your teeth for tooth decay.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.